 Waterfalls and watercourses look great and bring the tranquil sound of running water into your garden.
 However, the amount of water flow can be difficult to calculate, so David Coton explains how to work out exactly what's required.

 There are some very good reasons for adding a waterfall to your pond.
-Water, breaking the surface of a pond adds vital oxygen, this is not only beneficial for ponds with fish or other aquatic life but it has also been found to be very good at promoting friendly bacteria levels.
+Water, when breaking the surface of a pond adds vital oxygen, this is not only beneficial for ponds containing fish or other aquatic life but it has also been found to be very good at promoting friendly bacteria levels.
 This bacteria then breaks down sludge and silt which sits at the bottom of your pond and can pollute the water over time.